 What is Minimum Advertised Price (MAP)?
-And How to Create a Competitive MAP Policy?
+And How to Create a MAP Policy?

 GrowByData

 What is Minimum Advertised Price (MAP)?
-And How to Create a Competitive MAP Policy?
+And How to Create a MAP Policy?

-This article will give you a better understanding of what MAP is, why you need a MAP policy, the benefits of having a MAP pricing policy, and guidelines for implementing an effective MAP policy.
+This article helps you understand what a MAP policy is, why you need one, the benefits of creating a MAP pricing strategy, and guidelines for implementing your MAP policy.

 For instance, if a manufacturer sets a MAP at $500, all authorized resellers who want to promote the product must advertise the product at $500 or higher.
 However, retailers may offer the product below the MAP by using discount coupons and offers.